St. Mary's Church (Albany, New York): 1938–present

 In 1955, Pope Pius XII named Loughlin a domestic prelate, being granted the title of "monsignor"; he was the first pastor of St. Mary's named as such.
 Four years later, the first annual Red Mass for lawyers and judges was held at St. Mary's due to its proximity to the state, county, and city government buildings of downtown Albany.
 When it was held in the following years, Fulton Sheen, Bishop of Rochester, gave the homily.

 By the early 1960s, the parish's numbers had declined.
 St. Philip's school, along with the parish's St. Mary's School, were closed in 1962 due to the enrollment difficulties that created, which were expected to worsen due to proposed urban renewal.
 The latter's building, Centennial Hall, was sold to the county in 1964.

 The latter years of the 20th century were devoted to renovating the church.
 In 1978, a freestanding altar, made in Venezuela, was added.
 The church's bells were reactivated in 1980; six years later, an electrical system replaced the rebuilt wheel as the bell ringer due to the vibrations it created.
 In 1982, the paintings inside were restored.
 Outdoor spotlights were installed the following year to illuminate the tower and statue of Gabriel atop it.
 The pews and communion rails were restored seven years later, removing the black stain that had built up on them over time.
 For the church's bicentennial in 1997, an electronic organ capable of playing the long-dormant chimes was installed.
 Inside, the interior walls were refinished, and the columns and altar regilded.

 Services

-Mass is currently celebrated on Monday, Wednesday and Fridays at 7:00am, and on the weekend at 4:00pm Saturday, 8:00am and 10:30 am on Sunday.
+Mass is currently celebrated daily at 12:05pm, and on the weekend at 4:00pm Saturday, 8:00am and 10:30 am on Sunday.

-Confessions are heard on Saturdays from 3:00pm before the 4:00pm vigil mass.
+Confessions are heard on Monday, Wednesday, and Friday from 11:30 until 11:50, and Saturdays from 3:15 to 3:45pm.